 J. Pilapil Jacobo teaches literature, theory and criticism, and cultural studies in the Departments of English and Filipino at the School of Humanities of the Ateneo de Manila University in Loyola Heights.
 They hold the A.B.-M.A.
 (2002-2003) in Filipino Literature from the Ateneo de Manila University, and the M.A. in Comparative Literary and Cultural Studies (2010) and the Ph.D. in Comparative Literature from the State University of New York at Stony Brook, which they completed through a Fulbright Scholarship (2011).
 Their published scholarly work is keen on inhabiting the cusp between tropology, particularly the rule and the resistance of metaphor, and tropicality, argued as a rubric of time.
 They are currently preparing a critical edition of Fruto del Prado’s Bicol translation (1867) of Modesto de Castro’s Urbana at Feliza (1864), to be published by the vanguard press of the Ateneo de Naga University.
 Jacobo writes poetry in two languages of the Philippines.
 They are co-editor of Queer Southeast Asia: A Literary Journal of Transgressive Art.

-Skilty C. Labastilla is a Research Associate at the Institute of Philippine Culture, Ateneo de Manila University where he is engaged in research on poverty, governance, health, and children and youth.
+Skilty C. Labastilla is a Research Associate at the Institute of Philippine Culture, Ateneo de Manila University where he is engaged in research on urban informal settlements, and children and youth.
 He also lectures at Ateneo’s Department of Sociology and Anthropology.
 He holds degrees in Anthropology and Social Development and has taught at U.P.
 Diliman, U.P.
 Mindanao, and La Trobe University.

 Nonoy L. Lauzon is the Programmer for Screenings at the U.P.
 Film Institute.
 He has double degrees in Philosophy and Humanities from the University of the Philippines.
 He is a published film critic and has previously worked for a number of national newspapers including the Philippine Journal, People’s Journal and The Manila Times.
 He used to contribute a column for the old Mirror Weekly and now regularly writes for two of the country’s leading national tabloid dailies.
 He is currently pursuing an M.A. in Media Studies (Film) at the U.P.
 College of Mass Communication.